 Do not miss the deadline for filing a claim.
 If you do, you will waive your right to seek financial compensation for your injuries.

-Why choose DLG to file your ridesharing accident claim?
+Why choose DLG to file your personal injury claim?
 Simply put, we have the best, most experienced, and most respected ridesharing accident attorneys in California.
 Our clients are thrilled with the level of personal service we provide, and the results we obtain for them.

 Plus, we do not earn a dime unless you win your case.
 That’s right – if you don’t win your case, we won’t charge you anything for our services.
 So don’t let financial considerations keep you from suing for financial compensation – you will never have any out-of-pocket expenses if you choose DLG.
 We have recovered more than $100 million for our clients with a 99% success rate.
 Rest assured that if you choose DLG to represent you, you will not regret it.
 We won’t take your case unless we are confident we can win.